 Skip to content

-2023 Biomedical Sciences Handbook
+2024 Biomedical Sciences Handbook

 Welcome to the Biomedical Sciences (BMS) Graduate Program with Options in Biochemistry, Genetics and Genomics (BGG), Cancer Biology (CB), Cellular and Integrative Physiology (CIP), Translational Therapeutics (TT), and Virology and Immunology (VIRIM) at Penn State College of Medicine.
-The integrated nature of the Program and Options permits students to choose their research adviser and committee members from the approximately 150 faculty members of the Program who represent more than 20 basic science and clinical departments.
+The integrated nature of the program and options permits students to choose their research adviser and committee members from the approximately 150 faculty members of the Program who represent more than 20 basic science and clinical departments.
 Research interests of Program faculty members are wide-ranging in both scientific disciplines and specific research interests.
-Graduate students benefit from the opportunity to tailor both their coursework and research to align closely with their particular interests.
+Graduate students benefit from the opportunity to tailor both their coursework and research to align closely with their interests.

 This handbook has been compiled as an aid and resource for graduate students and faculty in the Program.
 It contains current information and degree requirements for the Program.
 Additional University requirements can be found in the Graduate Bulletin and the Thesis and Dissertation Guide.